northwang-lucky/utils/README.md

 # @norwa/utils

 - Array
+  - [`compare`](./src/array/compare/README.md) - Compare array B with array A, and returns differences.
   - [`find`](./src/array/find/README.md) - Find a target value by callback.
+  - [`includes`](./src/array/includes/README.md) - Find a target element whether included in the array or not.

 - Async
   - [`Blocker`](./src/async/blocker/README.md) - This is a process blocker, whose role as it's name.